agm1988/rubymotion-cookbook/chapters/readcode.md

 So if your app has crashed and does not give you much information, crash logs can be a good place to investigate. while submitting support ticket via please include all possible information

-## how to delete apps in simulator
+## How to delete apps in simulator

 Simulator behaves like the regular iPhone, so you can basically, click and hold for couple of seconds and all the apps will start shaking/wiggline and you can delete the apps you want to delete. but if have use the clone_all and run_all scripts you know there would be over 50 apps installed on your simulator